ekmagiccat/Mr.RoboRogers/README.md

 Describe: mrRogers()

-Test: "It should return 'Beep!' for all digits containing a number 1."
+Test: "It should return 'Beep!' for all digits containing a number 1, return 'Boop!' for all digits containing a number 2, and return 'Won't you be my neighbor?' for all digits containing a number 3."
 Code: mrRogers(1);
 Expected Output: "Beep!"

-Test: "It should return 'Boop!' for all digits containing a number 2."
-Code: mrRogers(20)
-Expected Output: "Boop!"

-Test: "It should return 'Won't you be my neighbor?' for all digits containing a number 3."
-Code: mrRogers(333)
-Expected Output: "Won't you be my neighbor?"

-Test: "It should
-Code:
-Expected Output:
+Describe:

 Test: "It should
 Code: